 - Recognition focuses on value to the company, appreciation focuses on the value of an individual.

 - Recognition tends to be top-down, appreciation can come from anyone and anywhere.

 - Recognition is often limited to high performers.
 Not everyone can get a raise at the same time, and an individual may only get promoted every few years.
 Appreciation, on the other hand, is for everyone.

 While formal recognition is important for an organization, appreciation is more accessible on a daily basis because it can be given to anyone, from anyone, and at any time.
-Showing appreciation to employees on their worst day is just as important as providing recognition on their best.
+Showing appreciation to employees on their worst days is just as important as providing recognition on their best ones.

 2. Show appreciation for the small behaviors or actions, not just the big ones

 One mistake that organizations make is showing appreciation for the wrong things.
 When we asked people to write down what they wanted to be appreciated for, I was surprised by the responses.
 Beyond business results, people overwhelmingly wanted to be recognized for small behaviors that they do every day but often go unnoticed.
 They wanted to be recognized for trying new things (even if they fail), bringing positivity to the office, and living our values.